combinatrix-ai/ask.sh/README.md

 - Use at Your Own Risk: This software is provided "as is" without warranty of any kind, either expressed or implied.
 The use of this software is at your own discretion and risk, and you will be solely responsible for any damage or loss that results from its use.

-- Data Transmission to OpenAI: By using this software, the text you input, as well as certain terminal information, will be sent to OpenAI as part of the software's operation.
+- Data Transmission to LLM Providers: By using this software, the text you input, as well as certain terminal information, will be sent to the configured LLM provider (OpenAI or Anthropic) as part of the software's operation.

-- Potential for Unintended Data Transmission: Please be aware that due to the possibility of software bugs or unexpected behaviour, unintended data may be sent to OpenAI or whatsoever.
+- Potential for Unintended Data Transmission: Please be aware that due to the possibility of software bugs or unexpected behaviour, unintended data may be sent to LLM providers or whatsoever.
 While we strive to ensure the security and privacy of your data, these risks can never be completely eliminated.

 # Q&A